Priority Registration allows qualifying students to register for classes early before they fill up. Find out if you qualify.

 Frequently Asked Questions

-How is Priority Registration Determined?Registration priority shall be provided to students in the order of priority listed below (within each category, priority is assigned by the number of units completed at Sierra College).
+How is Priority Registration Determined?Registration is given to students in the order of priority listed below (within each category, priority is assigned by the number of units completed at Sierra College).
 Priority registration is determined by the following categories:

 Priority 1 (Category 1)